 The Tyrrell P34: Formula 1’s Radical 6-Wheeler

 The famous Tyrrell P34 (aka Project 34) was designed by Tyrrell’s chief designer, Derek Gardner.
-Although it was built with two ordinary-sized back wheels, it also sported four ten-inches in diameter (254 mm) wheels and tires on the front that were all specially manufactured.
+Although it was built with two ordinary-sized back wheels, it also sported four ten-inch in diameter (254 mm) wheels and tyres on the front that were all specially manufactured.
 It shared the title of “most radical entry” to ever achieve success in Formula One competition with a ‘fan car’ called the Brabham BT46B, which had been developed in 1978.
-Still, the Tyrrell P34 is widely described as the most recognizable design of all in the entire history of motorsports worldwide.
+Still, the Tyrrell P34 is widely described as the most recognisable design of all in the entire history of motorsports worldwide.

-In September 1975, the P34 was introduced but didn’t actually start to race until the 1976 season.
+In September 1975, the P34 was introduced, but didn’t actually start to race until the 1976 season.
 It was quite successful, leading several other racing teams to start designing some six-wheeled race cars of their own.
-A number of significant changes were made to the car’s overall design for the 1977 season.
-However, those changes only succeeded in making the car uncompetitive so the entire concept was discarded by Tyrrell for the 1978 Formula 1 season.
+Several significant changes were made to the car’s overall design for the 1977 season.
+However, those changes only succeeded in making the car uncompetitive, so the entire concept was discarded by Tyrrell for the 1978 Formula 1 season.
 Then, other teams stopped developing their six-wheeled cars.
-Later, Formula One rules included a stipulation that all cars must only be four-wheelers.
+Later, Formula One rules included a stipulation that all cars must be four-wheelers.
 Since then, however, the existing six-wheeler frames have been achieving a modicum of success in a variety of ‘classic’ racing events and have become popular museum pieces.

 Tyrrell P34 Design

 Formula One rules stipulated during the mid-1970s that the front wing’s maximum width had to be no more than 1.5 metres.
-Since adequate room was necessary for accommodating not only the feet of the driver but also the front suspension, steering mechanism, and normal size front tires, the front tires had to project both out and above the wing’s sides.
-The basic concept of the P34 was to utilize tires small enough for completely fitting behind the wing.
+Since adequate room was necessary for accommodating not only the feet of the driver but also the front suspension, steering mechanism, and normal-sized front tyres, the front tyres had to project both out and above the wing’s sides.
+The basic concept of the P34 was to utilise tyres small enough to completely fit behind the wing.
 This would result in two effects.
 The first was an overall lower drag, which improved the car’s straightaway speeds.
 The second was cleaning up the car’s overall aerodynamics, which served to provide much cleaner airflow to the rear wing.

 In late September 1975, the P34’s new design was on display at the Heathrow Hotel.
 Initially, it was hidden underneath a tarp and had hoops over its wheels for the purpose of making it look more like a conventional car.
 This led to some serious amazement when the tarp was removed.
 In fact, some members of the audience thought that the design was just a publicity stunt.
 But it wasn’t and on 8 October 1975, the P34 hit the Silverstone track.
 And, following some more tests, Tyrrell made the momentous decision to start building two more, albeit with a wheelbase that was slightly longer, for racing in the upcoming 1976 Formula 1 season.